-- Douglas County Building Permit Application – The general contractor, electrical, plumbing and mechanical must be listed on the application.
+- Commercial Building Permit Application – The general contractor, electrical, plumbing and mechanical must be listed on the application.
 The contractors must be registered with Douglas County and listed prior to issuance of the building permit.

 - Site Plan must show the building location as shown on the approved SIP, and handicapped units if multi-family.